cd1zz/securitycopilot/CustomPlugins/ServiceNow-TVM-Qualys/README.md

 ### 2. Deploy Function App

-1. Clone the repo or obtain the Function App source package
+1. Clone the repo or obtain the Function App source package from [https://github.com/cd1zz/servicenow-security-copilot](https://github.com/cd1zz/servicenow-security-copilot)
 2. Create a new Function App in Azure (Python 3.8–3.11)
 3. Configure environment settings (`local.settings.json` for local dev, or App Settings in Azure)
 4. Deploy to Azure: